userbotindo/Anjani/CODE_OF_CONDUCT.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team responsible for enforcement at [hi@mrmiss.my.id](mailto:hi@mrmiss.my.id).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team responsible for enforcement at [hi@mrmiss.dev](mailto:hi@mrmiss.dev).
 All complaints will be reviewed and investigated promptly and fairly.

 All project maintainers are obligated to respect the privacy and security of the reporter of any incident.